 In the last few years, a number of gadgets have hit the market, offering rehabilitative assistance for those who have experienced a stroke.
 These devices are primarily focused on returning stroke survivors to a higher level of mobility and independence as one major issue that many survivors contend with is partial paralysis.
 Appropriate therapy and support from part-time or live-in caregivers in Fairfield, along with the following gadgets may help your aging loved one maintain as much of their regular routine as possible.
+For senior care, Fairfield families can hire a professionally trained caregiver.

 Improving mobility and retraining muscles can be tough components of any rehabilitation programs, and arm paralysis in particular is very common among stroke victims.
 The Tailwind is an at-home device used to strengthen arm muscles and improve the range of functional motion.
 The device helps coordinate arm movements independently and even with short, but regular sessions, it has been shown to help reactivate brain pathways associated with arm movement.
 Perhaps best of all, patients can begin using it soon after a stroke or even years later and still see results.